Skip to content

 2. Kids learn by being curious

 Kids are great learners and open minded in trying different ways to explore the world!
-I am grateful that our local kindergartens have adopted mindful exercises on their weekly programs.
-It is common that kindergarten groups visit local parks and forests, play outdoors daily and dedicate time to exploring different surroundings and teaching methods freely.
+I am grateful that many Finnish kindergartens and schools have adopted mindful exercises on their weekly programs.
+It is also common that kid from different age groups visit local parks and forests, play outdoors daily and dedicate time to exploring different surroundings and teaching methods freely.
 At times when things get steamed up my daughter is the one telling me to breathe in and breathe out.
+Curiosity truly is a superpower, sadly often forgotten skill in the knowledge and achievement driven societies.

 3. Scandinavian living is simple